cchoi1/cchoi1.github.io/_pages/about.md

 At Stanford, I served as Professional Development Chair of [Tau Beta Pi](https://tbp.stanford.edu/professional/) (Engineering Honors Society).

-I'm always open to chat about research.
-Feel free to get in touch via email!
+Please get in touch with me via email if you would like to chat about research!

 Publications & Preprints
 ------